 In the field of Respiratory Therapy, how you dress can have a massive impact on patient care and satisfaction.
 That’s why it’s important to wear the proper uniforms while at work in the hospital setting.
 But you may be wondering, is there a dress code for Respiratory Therapists?
-Let’s take a look and see.
+That is what this article is all about!

 While this one isn’t required, I definitely recommend that every Respiratory Therapist wear a lab coat.
 For one reason, it just looks uber professional (and I’m all